hmemcpy/hmemcpy.com/source/_posts/2010-12-19-my-talk-at-the-alt-net-israel-tools-meetingresharpers-hidden-gems.md

 After turning on Internal mode, upon trying to build the solution for the first time, you will be presented with the following dialog:
 {% asset_img image6.png %}

 By selecting MSBuild, ReSharper will build the solution using MSBuild, rather than the Visual Studio builder.
 One advantage MSBuild has over Visual Studio is the ability to utilize multiple cores of the CPU to build the solution concurrently.
-This is disabled by default, to enable it, go to _ReSharper &ndash; Options_.
+This is disabled by default, to enable it, go to _ReSharper - Options_.
 The options dialog will look slightly different when Internal mode is enabled.
 Menu items having a green circle on their right are only available in Internal mode.
 Scroll all the way down, under *Tools*, and select the *Internal* menu.
 On the right side make sure that the highlighted items are checked:
 {% asset_img image7.png %}

 Since MSBuild is not integrated into Visual Studio, when building you will not be able to see the build progress in the output window.
 The project status view is a tool window which shows all the projects in solution (abbreviated), and displays their build progress by using colors.